Morrisons Shorthorn beef scheme

 Morrisons is helping to develop a network of finishers with farm assured holdings and excellent standards of animal welfare and traceability.
 The supermarket's objective is for continuity of supply of high quality cattle.
 These animals are generally steers, newly weaned and purchased either at the annual autumn store market auctions up and down the country or direct from suckler producers at the farm gate.

-The supermarket is always searching for producers to deliver into their own supply chain: either to one of their approved finishing units whereby the suckler producer retains ownership, or by selling Beef Shorthorn through a dedicated native breed store sale.
+The supermarket is always searching for producers to deliver into their own supply chain, or by selling Beef Shorthorn through a dedicated native breed store sale.